All Episodes

 David and Hannah Edwards, whose child was born a boy, but now thinks he is a girl.

-David and Hannah Edwards have filed with the city's Department of Human Rights, claiming their child was not able to take full advantage of Nova's educational opportunities because of her gender identity and expression.
+David and Hannah Edwards have filed with the city's Department of Human Rights, claiming their child was not able to take full advantage of NOVA's educational opportunities because of her gender identity and expression.

 This violated her rights.

-When the boy showed up at Scrual wearing pink tennis shoes and wanting to wear a jumper like the girls in gym five-year-olds at gym class.
+When the boy showed up at Scruel wearing pink tennis shoes and wanting to wear a jumper like the girls in gym five-year-olds have gym class, other children reportedly pointed and laughed at him.

-The Edwardses, however, wanted more for the scruel to teach only their views of human sexuality and to be engaged in helping their five-year-old boy transition to a girl.
+The Edwardses, however, wanted more for the Scruel to teach only their views of human sexuality and to be engaged in helping their five-year-old boy transition to a girl.

-Hannah Edwards said, My kids just trying to live and be accepted and be safe.
+Hannah Edwards said, my kid's just trying to live and be accepted and be safe.

-five-year-old Breitbart News headline, transgender and gay groups say federal officials should ban single-sex bathrooms in all K-12 schools.
+Transgender and gay groups say federal officials should ban single-sex bathrooms in all K-12 schools.

-President Obama may use a new courtroom decision to effectively eliminate single sex bathrooms in K-12 schools around the nation say groups lobbying to increase the social and legal status of transgender people who want to live like people of the opposite sex.
+President Obama may use a new courtroom decision to effectively eliminate single-sex bathrooms in K-12 schools around the nation, say, groups lobbying to increase the social and legal status of transgender people who want to live like people of the opposite sex.

 Okay.

-Mainstream lawyers hope higher courts will stop a presidential or agency mandate against single sex bathrooms.
+Mainstream lawyers hope higher courts will stop a presidential or agency mandate against single-sex bathrooms.

 And I predicted this.